Special Education Faculty

 As a sideline, Dr. Buck performs with local jazz bands (keyboard and saxophone).

-Professor Deanna Cash received her undergraduate degree from the University of Virginia in psychology and her Master of Arts and Educational Specialist degrees from Radford University.
+Dr. Deanna Cash received her undergraduate degree from the University of Virginia in psychology, her Master of Arts and Educational Specialist degrees from Radford University, and her doctorate in special education from the University of Virginia.

 After working as a school psychologist in local public and private schools for 15 years and teaching as an adjunct faculty member since 1994, she began her full-time teaching career at Lynchburg College in 2004.